-We depend primarily on the success of our lead product candidate, BDC-1001, which is in clinical development and which has not completed a pivotal trial.
+We face concentrated risk in our dependence on the success of our lead product candidate, trastuzumab imbotolimod, formerly known as BDC-1001, which is in clinical development and which has not completed a pivotal trial.
 If we do not obtain regulatory approval for and successfully commercialize our lead product candidate in one or more indications or we experience significant delays in doing so, or if we are unable to advance our other product candidates through preclinical and clinical development, obtain regulatory approval for and successfully commercialize our other product candidates in one or more indications, or we experience significant delays in doing so, we may never generate any revenue or become profitable.

 We do not have any products that have received regulatory approval and may never be able to develop marketable product candidates.
 We are very early in our development efforts.
-BDC-1001, our lead product candidate, is still in the early stages of clinical development, and is our only product candidate to have advanced beyond preclinical studies.
+Trastuzumab imbotolimod, our lead product candidate, and BDC-3042 are in the early stages of clinical development, and are our only product candidates to have advanced beyond preclinical studies.
 We have invested most of our efforts in developing our Boltbody ISAC approach, identifying potential product candidates and conducting preclinical studies.
-We expect that a substantial portion of our efforts and expenses over the next several years will be devoted to the development of BDC-1001 in our ongoing and planned clinical trials in HER2-positive solid tumors including breast, colorectal, endometrial, and gastroesophageal.
-As a result, our business currently depends heavily on the successful development, regulatory approval and, if approved, commercialization of BDC-1001 in one or more of these indications.
-We cannot be certain that BDC-1001 will receive regulatory approval or will be successfully commercialized even if it receives regulatory approval.
-The research, testing, manufacturing, safety, efficacy, labeling, approval, sale, marketing and distribution of BDC-1001 is, and will remain, subject to comprehensive regulation by the FDA and similar foreign regulatory authorities.
+We expect that a substantial portion of our efforts and expenses over the next several years will be devoted to the development of trastuzumab imbotolimod in our ongoing and planned clinical trials in HER2-positive solid tumors including breast, colorectal, endometrial, and gastroesophageal.
+As a result, our business currently depends heavily on the successful development, regulatory approval and, if approved, commercialization of trastuzumab imbotolimod in one or more of these indications.
+We cannot be certain that trastuzumab imbotolimod will receive regulatory approval or will be successfully commercialized even if it receives regulatory approval.
+The research, testing, manufacturing, safety, efficacy, labeling, approval, sale, marketing and distribution of trastuzumab imbotolimod is, and will remain, subject to comprehensive regulation by the FDA and similar foreign regulatory authorities.
 Before obtaining regulatory approvals for the commercial sale of any product candidate, we must demonstrate through preclinical studies and clinical trials that the product candidate is safe and effective for use in each target indication.
 Drug development is a long, expensive and uncertain process, and delay or failure can occur at any stage of any of our clinical trials.
 Failure to obtain regulatory approval for our product candidates will prevent us from commercializing and marketing our product candidates.
-The success of BDC-1001 and any other product candidates will depend on several additional factors, including:
+The success of trastuzumab imbotolimod and any other product candidates will depend on several